Draft-Fusion/Creators-Of-The-Haunted/README.md

 ## Night time cycle:

 Every day in this world is night time so you must resort to gathering things to get though it all.
+Days 5, 15, and 37 are the days when things get a little interesting.

+## Consumables:

+            CAN OF BEANS
+            -When eatten Health +4

+            BOTTLE OF WATER
+            -When eatten Energy +4

+            BAG OF CARROT SEEDS
+            -When eatten Energy +2

+            PILLS
+            -When eatten one of the few things can happen -Energy -3
+            -Poison +3
+            -Energy +4
+            -Nothing or Health +3
+            -Exp +2
+            -Level +1

 ## Craftables:
             "Magic Water", // Tiny ruby and glass jar and Bag of carrot seed